Create a Fashion Portfolio - Intermediate

-Taught by: Alexis Panayiotou, Stephanie Cooper, Elisa Palomino.
+Taught by: Stephanie Cooper, Elisa Palomino, Alexis Panayiotou, Jo Simpson.

 This course will give you an authentic Central Saint Martins experience that will take you through the process of collecting exciting personal research from diverse and inspiring sources.
 You will document your responses through drawing, photography and collage in order to create a rich and exciting research archive.
-This will lead you to innovative idea development and an experimental design process through to finished designs, which will ultimately be presented in an individual and unique portfolio.
+This will lead you from innovative idea development and experimental design through to finished designs, which will be presented in an individual and unique portfolio.

-Your portfolio will represent your personal approach to fashion design.
+Your portfolio should represent your personal approach to fashion design.
 You will be encouraged to respond creatively to your personal research and to develop unique presentation skills.

-- You will search to find inspiration in unexpected places, finding and creating references that express your personal point of view.
+- You will search for inspiration in unexpected places, finding and creating references that express your personal point of view.

 - We will begin by visiting galleries and various places of interest to gather an extensive set of images that will reflect your creative universe.

 - The course will take you through a series of individual and group tutorials.